 Secure protocols: Applications that use SAML or OIDC to authenticate enables users to access multiple applications without requiring credentials since they will have already authenticated with their Identity Provider (IdP).
 With fewer passwords to remember, users can use a single high entropy passphrase and have secure access to a whole range of applications.

-Whilst alternatives to passwords are in use today, there is still a way to go before we can completely move away from using password-based authentication.
-Businesses need to look at ways of practically starting the journey to passwordless enabling increasing security over time.
+This is largely due to the overwhelming majority of enterprise applications still necessitating the use of passwords.
+As a result, enterprises need to look at practical ways of starting the journey to passwordless, enabling increased security over time.
 Implementing an Identity and Access Management (IAM) solution is an excellent way of getting started.

-Using the right IAM solution will allow your business to completely remove passwords from the hands of your users – eliminating the security risk of human error by placing a system in control of passwords and identities rather than individuals.
+Using the right IAM solution can enable your enterprise to immediately remove passwords from the hands of your users – eliminating the security risk of human error by placing a system in control of passwords and identities rather than individuals.

-If, like most enterprises, you still use applications that require passwords, then using an IAM solution that can hide passwords from users means they can access apps without actually knowing the passwords.
-Hiding the passwords in this way means that a user can never be phished since they don’t know the passwords.
+If, like most enterprises, you still use applications that require passwords, then by using an IAM solution that incorporates Enterprise Password Management, you can hide passwords from users so they can access apps without actually knowing the passwords.
+Hiding the passwords in this way means that a user can never be successfully phished since they don’t know the passwords.

 Then, using the IAM solution, you can migrate your applications to using protocols such as SAML or OIDC as and when the applications enable support for these protocols.